 The procedure for obtaining a divorce in England and Wales is almost always a paper process.
 Neither you nor your spouse will need to attend court to explain why your marriage has broken down.
-The process can take as little as four to six months.
+The process can take a minimum of 6-7 months in a straightforward matter.

 The reason for the breakdown of the marriage rarely impacts on how the finances are divided (please see the Financial provision in divorce page for further details).
+This is particularly so following a change in the law in April 2022 brought about by the Divorce, Dissolution and Separation Act 2020 which introduced the so-called ‘no fault’ divorce.
 The court will deal with the financial consequences of the end of the marriage separately from the process of obtaining the divorce itself.

 Divorce proceedings in other countries

 You may be entitled to begin divorce proceedings in more than one country.
 If that is the case, we can help you decide the best jurisdiction for you and your family.
 The divorce process varies widely from country to country (even within Europe) as to financial outcome, timing and arrangements for your children.
 Speed can be of the essence in making the decision.